The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 Tier 3 constraint: “Complex decisions, need thinking partner” → Full partnership

-Each tier solves a different problem.
-Not less of same solution.
+Each tier solves a different problem, not a smaller version of the same solution.

 “Lite” positioning creates shame.
-Client thinks: “I’m buying cheaper version because I’m poor.”
+Client thinks: “I’m buying a cheaper version because I’m poor.”

 Constraint positioning creates pride.
-Client thinks: “I’m buying right solution for my stage.”
+Client thinks: “I’m buying the right solution for my stage.”

-Week 2: Identified which solves “framework” vs. “guidance” vs. “partnership” constraints
+Week 2: Identified which deliverables solve “framework” vs. “guidance” vs. “partnership” constraints.

-Identify constraints each deliverable solves (framework/expertise / partnership)
+Identify which constraint each deliverable solves (framework / expertise / partnership).

 Move 2: Launch tiers sequentially with graduation positioning, not simultaneously

-Parker’s previous attempt failed because he launched the group program and the premium simultaneously.
-Created confusion: “Which do I buy?”
+Parker’s previous attempt failed because he launched the group program and the premium simultaneously, which created confusion: “Which do I buy?”

 Months 2–3: Tier 1 only